ErySong/MURA/README.md

 # MURA: Time Series Forecasting via Frequency Interpolation

+Time series forecasting relies on capturing inherent trend and seasonality of the series.
+Previous methods such as moving average and learnable decomposition depend only on convolutional kernels, which rely on the local dependency and cannot capture the global variation.
+In this paper, we introduce a seasonality-trend decomposition technique through Frequency Interpolation Decomposition (FID).
+By interpolation of complex frequencies that contain global variation, it simultaneously obtains the trend of both the look-back window and the forecast window.
+Further, we employ an Multi-Layer Perceptron (MLP) to predict the seasonal components (residual frequencies) of the look-back window after performing trend downsampling.
+Combining FID with residual frequency forecasting forms the lightweight and powerful method, called MURA.
+Extensive experimental results show that the MURA method achieves state-of-the-art performance while maintaining extremely advanced computational efficiency with only about $3k$ parameters.
+Moreover, FID is also used to enhance the performance of other methods such as PatchTST and iTransformer.

 ## Requirements
 We recommend using the latest versions of dependencies.
 However, you can refer to the requirements.txt file to set up the same environment as we used.